mrl5/polyglot-task/README.md

 #### Architecture
 1. Endpoint interface for gathering input data (stdin) and output results (stdout)
-2. API for getting, sending to the worker and logging input and timings.
+2. API for getting requests, sending to the worker and logging input and timings.
 Logs should be saved to a file.
 3. Worker responsible for the process of calculation